amverni/amverni.github.io/README.md

 Move footer and header out of nav menu so the whole page doesn't reload Update favicon
 Better validation on contact form
+Update experiences descriptions (particularly the Microsoft ones) and clean up the technologies sections